skamireddi/immunichain/Lab/CloudComposerLab.rst

 **What did you just accomplish?**

-You submitted transactions against participants within Composer You understand the value of authorizing members
-You added Immunizations to your child
+You submitted transactions against participants within Composer.
+Hopefully, you now understand the value of authorizing members.
+Also, you added Immunizations to your child, which is the a pillar of Immunichain.